 What people misunderstand about me

-Whether you’re fully remote or managing a team at a Fortune 500 company, everyone wins when you put these norms out in the open.
+It’s human to think that giving language to something will give it more power.
+But the truth is that when we put words to unspoken norms, we actually reclaim our own power, energy, and resources.
+Whether you’re fully remote or managing a team at a Fortune 500 company, everyone wins when you make unspoken norms spoken.
 You’ll deepen trust, eliminate unnecessary conflict and – most importantly – spend less time worrying about things outside of your control.